Outdoors On Your Period – Tips On Dealing With Your Menstrual Cycle

 Eat more greens as they are an excellent source of Calcium, magnesium, and many other micro-nutrients.
 These greens, especially the dark greens can also helps assist with cleansing your body which is exactly what happens in your uterus during your menstrual cycle.
 Some greens can also help reduce bloating.

-DEALING WITH YOUR PERIOD OUTDOORS
+DEALING WITH YOUR MENSTRUAL CYCLE OUTDOORS

 Let's head outdoors!
 Whether you are camping, backpacking, rock climbing, or even hiking, there are a few key things you need to consider.
 If you want to learn more about female hygiene outdoors make sure to check out the article below.